Aishwaryasasanapuri/Aishwaryasasanapuri/README.md

 ### Glad to see you here!
 🔭 I’m working as a System's Administrator since 2017 and a Aspiring Data Scientist.

-🌱 I’m currently pursuing Machine Learning Engineer with Microsoft Azure Nanodegree Program,Udacity and Pursuing Master of Science degree in Data Science, LJMU.
+🌱 I have Complrted Machine Learning Engineer with Microsoft Azure Nanodegree Program,Udacity and Pursuing Master of Science degree in Data Science, LJMU.
 PG Diploma holder from IIIT, Banglore

 👯 I’m looking for new opportunities in Data Science and Machine Learning.